JTSGIT/llm/README.md

 The IMDB Movie Reviews dataset with 50,000 reviews, split into 25,000 for training and 25,000 for testing, was used.

 ## EDA
-I explored the dataset using the dataset viewer on huggingface.
-This gave me confidence in the accuracy of the data and assurance it would work with my model if my code is structured properly
+For the EDA, I leveraged Python libraries to analyze text lengths, word frequencies, and sentiment-specific keywords.
+I utilized histograms to understand the distribution of review lengths and word clouds to visualize the most common words in positive and negative reviews.
+This helped identify key words that frequently appear in each sentiment category, aiding in the refinement of text preprocessing and feature extraction for the sentiment analysis model.

 ## Pre-trained Model
 I selected [BERT (Bidirectional Encoder Representations from Transformers)](https://github.com/google-research/bert) for its strong performance in NLP tasks, versatility for fine-tuning, and extensive community support.
 BERT demonstrated effective performance in initial experiments with our dataset.